AGBoaz/garden-capstone/README.md

 # Garden Capstone Project
 A basic CRUD application.
 The user can create, update and delete plant objects, or navigate to a plant's profile to read about it.
-The frontend is written with javascript react and the backend uses a JSON database.
+The frontend is written with javascript react, styled with css, and the backend uses a JSON database.

 # Installation Instructions:
-clone the repository in the desired location on your computer ensure the Garden database is running
+clone the repository in the desired location on your computer Launch the database from the main branch using:

     json-server -p 8088 database.json

-Launch the front end
+Launch the front end using:

     npm start

-# Documentation:
+## Documentation:
 Database Diagram:
 https://dbdiagram.io/d/Digital-Garden-6389201ebae3ed7c45442e55